JHodgkins/MSP1-Fundraising-Group/docs/testing/TESTING.md

 -  __As a first-time site visitor to the website, I want to understand what the site’s purpose is so that I can decide if it interests me__
 When a new visitor arrives at the site, they will immediately see the logo which reads ‘Hertford & Ware Group’, with a supporter logo placed in proximity which reads ‘In support of Guide Dogs’.
-Just below this our large Hero banner image which grabs the users attention and reads ‘Hertford & Ware Fundraising Group’ which is followed by introductory text.
+Just below this our large Hero banner image which grabs the user's attention and reads ‘Hertford & Ware Fundraising Group’ which is followed by introductory text.
 A new visitor would be immediately aware of the websites purpose using these elements.
 ![User stories - First time visitor q1](testing-images/testimage-hero.png)